SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention: Experiments

 \subsection{Performance on Different Datasets}

 We test our methods on a diverse set of language modeling datasets, including C4 \citep{raffel2020exploring}, Enwik8 \citep{hutter2006human}, peS2o \citep{peS2o}, at two different scales: a 47M and a 262M parameters.
+We chose this experimental setting taking into account our compute-budget and confidence in our results which are consistent in across various configurations.

-The results are shown in Tab. \ref{tab:datasets}.
-We compare our models to two baselines: one with the same number of heads as the total number of experts ($H \cdot E$) of the {\nameshort} models, and the other has the same number of heads as the number of active attention matrices ($H$) as our models.
-Our models always closely match the performance of the full, many-head baseline with the fraction of memory and compute requirements.
-Importantly, our method also achieves a wall-clock speedup, enough to accelerate the entire training pipeline by a factor of around 1.5 (see Appendix \ref{sec:wallclock} for more details).
-This confirms the competitiveness of our method.
+The results are shown in Table \ref{tab:datasets}.
+We compare our models to two baselines: one with the same number of heads as the total number of experts ($\nheads \cdot E$) of the {\nameshort} models, and the other has the same number of heads as the number of active attention matrices ($\nheads$) as our models.
+Our models closely match the performance of the full, many-head baseline with the fraction of memory and compute requirements (see Sec. \ref{sec:wallclock} for more details).

+In addition, we verify the performance of our models trained on the C4 dataset downstream tasks in a zero-shot manner.
+We consider Lambada \citep{paperno2016lambada}, BLiMP \citep{warstadt2020blimp} and Children's Book Test (CBT) \citep{hill2015goldilocks}.
+The results are shown in Table \ref{tab:zeroshot_ablations}: our {\nameshort} models consistently outperform or match the performance of the baseline dense Transformer models.

-The goal of achieving more resource-efficient Transformers includes reducing the resource requirements of both the MLP and the attention layers. \citet{csordas2023approximating} proposed a parameter-efficient MoE method to accelerate the MLP layers.
+The goal of achieving more resource-efficient Transformers includes reducing the resource requirements of both the MLP and the attention layers. $\sigma$-MoE \citep{csordas2023approximating} was recently proposed as a parameter-efficient MoE method for accelerating the MLP layers.
 However, it remains unclear whether it can be efficiently combined with our {\nameshort}, or can have some negative interaction effect if combined in a "{\namefullmoe}", where every layer is MoE-based.

-In order to verify this, we take the architecture proposed by \citet{csordas2023approximating} without any hyperparameter change and replace the attention layer with {\nameshort}.
+To verify this, we take the baseline architecture of \citet{csordas2023approximating} without any hyperparameter change and replace the attention layer with {\nameshort}.
 The hyperparameters for the attention are directly taken from the experiments shown in Tab. \ref{tab:datasets}.
 The results are shown in Tab. \ref{tab:fullmoe}.
-The combined, fully-MoE model often outperforms the dense baselines for each dataset and model size considered, except in the case of the 259M parameter model on the C4 dataset.
+The combined, fully-MoE model often outperforms the dense baselines for each dataset and model size considered, except in the case of the 262M parameter model on the C4 dataset.